 AIB General Meeting

-With the implementation of new Articles of Association (Feb.
-2020), the AIB will hold two General Meetings from 2021 onwards.
-The first AIB General Meeting will take place on 7 May 2021 (Members only, observers on invitation).
+The AIB holds two General Meetings per year.
+The next General Meeting will take place on 1 December 2023.
+(Members only, observers on invitation).

 The European Energy Certificate System